iumiCash/iumiCash.github.io/docs/orders/get.md

 ???+ info "Header parameters"

     `Authorization` *string* **required**
+    :    The identifier (such as a bearer token) is required to validate the third-party system to access the resource.
-    :    To make REST API calls, include the bearer token in this header with the `Bearer` authentication scheme.
-The value is `Bearer <Access-Token>`
+         To make REST API calls, include the bearer token in this header with the `Bearer` authentication scheme.
+         The value is `Bearer <Access-Token>`.
+To get access token see access token.

     `Content-Type` *string* **required**
-    :    The media type.
-Required for operations with a request body.
+    :    The media type is required for operations with a request body.
 The value is `application/<format>`, where format is `json`.

 ### Response

 ???+ success "Response"

-    `id` *UUID* **unique**
+    `id` *[ID][identifier]* **unique**

-    :    iumiCash identifier.
-Using to unique identify resourses (in this example, order etc.)
+    :    Unique identifier of the order as per iumiCash system.

     `external_id` *string* **unique**

-    :    Unique identifier of your system.
+    :    Unique identifier of the order as per the vendor’s system.

     `created_at` *datetime*

-    :    Created time of the order in ISO format.
+    :    Date and time of the order initial creation in ISO format.

     `updated_at` *datetime*

-    :    Updated time of the order in ISO format.
+    :    Date and time of the order last update in ISO format.

     `status` *enum*

-    :    Order status.
-Can be one of follows:
+    :    The order status can be one of the following:

          * `created`
          * `approved`